vstoykovbg/jb/README.md

 One salt/seed can produce multiple wallets (when using different passphrases and key stretching settings).

+Jason is using Doubleslow not only to generate BIP39 seeds and keys for cryptocurrencies but also passwords for his VeraCrypt containers.
+For example, the digest in WIF format can be used as a password for encrypting files (symmetric encryption).
+Some cryptographic applications may have a [password length limit](https://www.reddit.com/r/VeraCrypt/comments/aqatqi/is_it_possible_to_use_a_password_longer_than_64/), so the digest in BIP39 format may be too long for them.

 Jason uses obscurity only as an additional layer, not as a primary method of achieving security ([security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) is a bad practice when obscurity is used alone).

 ## Seed/salt generation